 Set a timeout to automatically disconnect clients that leave transactions open without activity:

--- Set globally (requires superuser)
+-- Set globally (requires superuser); this parameter supports reload

 ALTER SYSTEM SET idle_in_transaction_session_timeout = '10min';